 Rice-Eccles Stadium (1997-present)

-I’ve sat in many different sections of Rice-Eccles Stadium.
+I have sat in just about every section of Rice-Eccles Stadium.
 And Rice Stadium before that.
 On the 50-yard line 15 rows up on the east side.
 In the south end-zone.
 The north end-zone.
 The west side in a variety of locations.

-And after attending games in old Rice Stadium, I’m not sure my family and I … along with other long-time fans … had any idea how fantastic a whole new stadium was going to be.
+And after attending games in old Rice Stadium, I’m not sure my family and I … along with other long-time fans … had any idea how wonderful a whole new stadium was going to be when it was rebuilt in and completed just prior to the Olympics.

-It seems to be easy lately for the local Salt Lake City media hacks and so-called fans of fewer than 10 years to bash Chris Hill, Utah Director of Athletics.
-But Chris Hill is directly responsible for so many of the fantastic things happening at the U right now.
+It became easy for the local Salt Lake City media hacks and so-called fans of fewer than 10 years to bash Chris Hill, Utah Director of Athletics, towards the end of his tenure.
+Chris Hill is directly responsible for so many of the fantastic things happening at the University of Utah right now.

 He hired Rick Majerus who took the Utes basketball team to the national championship game.
 Hired Ron McBride and Urban Meyer.
 Then Kyle Whittingham.
-And got us into the Pac-12.
+He helped get us into the Pac-12.

 But back in 1996, Dr. Hill dreamed up the campaign to raise funds to blow up Rice Stadium and build a brand new stadium ...
 Rice-Eccles Stadium ... on the same site where Ute football had played for 70 years.

-The timing was perfect.
+The timing of the planned expansion was perfect.
 With the 2002 Olympic Winter Games coming to Salt Lake City, a new stadium would be the perfect venue for the Opening Ceremonies.

 Hard to believe now looking at Rice-Eccles Stadium that the total cost of construction was only $50 million.
-Of course, we’re now going on 15 years.
+Just the new south endzone addition cost $80 million.
+Of course, we’re now going on 25 years.

-My wife and I … and several of my kids … went to all the home games in 1997.
+My wife and I … and several of my kids … went to all the home games in the old stadium in 1997.
 Some of the work had already started.
 But right after the season … a couple days in fact … it all came down.
 Old Rice Stadium was no more.

 I remember driving up 5th South and looking at the carnage.
-At least we’d seen artist’s renditions of the new stadium and they looked fantastic.
-But I remember thinking that there was no way they’d have the new stadium completed before the next football season.
+At least we had seen artists' renditions of the new stadium and they looked fantastic.
+I remember thinking that there was no way they’d have the new stadium completed, though, before the next football season.

 But they got it done with lots of time to spare.
 The new Rice-Eccles Stadium was ready to go.
 For the next season and beyond.